 His twenty-second birthday was coming up in a few weeks.

-For the first time, Wendell Anwar wondered if he’d be around to see it.
+Wendell Anwar wondered if he’d be around to see it.

 Slowly he chewed one of the strips of meat Nysska had given him.
-He’d contemplated the possibility of her poisoning him, but couldn’t see any point to it.
+He’d contemplated the possibility of her poisoning him but couldn’t see any point to it.
 If she’d wanted him dead, he would’ve been cold and rotting already.
 Just like the Rock Knives.
-He wished he could have seen how the demon had dispatched them, instead of only hearing the brutal sounds of breaking bone and opening skin.
+He wished he could have seen how she had dispatched them, instead of only hearing the brutal sounds of breaking bone and opening skin.
 He thought perhaps witnessing the carnage might have let it seem more…more normal.
 Instead of the hideous, demonic wrath conjured by his imagination.

-Anwar took another bite, chewed, swallowed —
+Anwar took another bite, chewed, swallowed—

 A sound had reached his ears.
-Not from the fire, not from his own breath, not from the internal grinding of his teeth, and yet he still felt the sound in the marrow of his bones.
+Not from the fire, not from his own breath, not from the grinding of his teeth, and yet he still felt the sound in the marrow of his bones.

 A heavy, grunting chuff.
 Somewhere behind him.

 Anwar put one hand on the ground, about to try to leverage himself up to his feet, sutures or not, but as his palm pressed flat to the earth, he felt something.
-A vibration — and then another — and he knew.
+A vibration—and then another—and he knew.
 Not from any school-learned knowledge, not from any lived experience, but on a deeper level, an awareness that rose up from the bottom of his soul.
 Instinctual.
 Primal.
 He knew, and he abandoned any thought of running and simply pulled his knees up to his chest and wrapped his arms around them.

-The great gray bear took another step, again sending tremors into the earth, and came around the boulder.
+The great gray bear took another step, sending more tremors into the earth, and came around the boulder.
 It chuffed again.
 Anwar felt the punishing heat of its breath.
 The scent of blood and raw meat filled his nostrils like a carnal fog.